FYS102 Thermophysics and Electromagnetism

 The students should be able to:

-- Analyse and solve physical problems.
+- Analyse and solve physical and technical problems.

 - Explain natural phenomena using fundamental laws and principles.